According to the Skin Cancer Foundation, 1 in 5 Americans will get skin cancer in their lifetime. We wanna change that.

 Reapplying sunscreen throughout the day is also super important.
 As a rule of thumb, we apply every 2 hours and after sweating, towel-drying, surfing, cannonballing and the like to help SPF do what it does best.

-The Ways of The Rays
+The Ways of the Rays

 UVA vs. UVB Rays